vertis/vertis-io/_posts/2020-12-29-things-to-look-for-in-a-coworking-membership.md

 On the flipside, [Spaces](https://spacesworks.com) makes it painful to get into a lot of their venues.
 They have an app that shows your member number, but you have to wait each time they write it down.
 They lock the doors, so you have to ring a doorbell to get in.
 At Spaces - Les Halles, there is a barrier to get to the lift that requires a swipe card.
 If you go for coffee, you have to wait to get back in.
 It becomes clear that they want your money, but don't want to provide the service.

-## Member portal and billing
+## Member Portal, Apps and Billing

 Looking at the complaints left for Spaces/Regus, a lot of the problems come from billing.
-Being mischarged.
+Being incorrectly charged.
 Having to fight to get your bond back.
 Being locked into a contract when the internal or external conditions change.

 Having experienced this, I would be hesitant to do anything more than month-to-month.